By Jen Willis, Communications Consultant, Berry Street – Take Two

 Just over a year ago, Kassie’s foster carers had not thought they could continue looking after her.
 Now they say they cannot imagine life without her.

-Note: Names of the children and carers in our case studies have been changed to protect them.
+Note: Names and other identifying details of the children and their families in our case studies have been changed to protect them.